Cielbird/GetheodeEngine/README.md

 [What is a phoneme?](https://en.wikipedia.org/wiki/Phoneme)

-Rules can be added to a Lect by using `Lect.ImportPhonemes(string filePath)`.
+Phonemes can be added to a Lect by using `Lect.ImportPhonemes(string filePath)`.

 Each phoneme is written as:
 ```